Arabs, Israel to attend nuclear talks, Iran uncertain

 Israel, the only Middle East country outside the nuclear Non-Proliferation Treaty (NPT), has never confirmed or denied having nuclear weapons under a policy of ambiguity to deter numerically superior foes.

-It says it would only join the treaty if there is a comprehensive Middle East peace with its longtime Arab and Iranian adversaries.
-Israel would have to renounce nuclear weaponry if it signed the 1970 agreement.
+It says it would only join the NPT if there is a comprehensive Middle East peace with its longtime Arab and Iranian adversaries.
+If it signed the 1970 treaty, Israel would have to renounce nuclear weaponry.

+Arab states, backed by Iran, say Israel's stance poses a threat to regional peace and stability.

-Last month, the United Nations said Finland agreed to host a potentially divisive international meeting in 2012 to discuss ridding the Middle East of weapons of mass destruction.
+Last month, the United Nations said Finland had agreed to host a potentially divisive international meeting in 2012 to discuss the possible creation of a Middle East free of weapons of mass destruction.

-The idea for that conference came from Egypt, which pushed for a meeting with all states in the Middle East to negotiate a treaty that would establish a nuclear arms-free zone.
+The idea for such a conference came from Egypt, which pushed for a meeting with all states in the Middle East to negotiate a treaty that would establish a nuclear arms-free zone.

-Washington's commitment will be key to the success or failure of next year's talks, Western diplomats have said, as it is the only state that can persuade Israel to attend.
+Washington's commitment will be key to the success or failure of next year's talks, Western diplomats say, as it is the only state that can persuade Israel to attend.

-"If successful, it (next week's forum) may be a building block toward 2012," Petersen said.

-The Arab ambassador and others said setting up this kind of zone in the Middle East would not happen soon.